What is in this article?:

 - Reversing the order

-Innovative hydraulic circuit using rotary flow divider gives ground support vehicle wide range of torque and speed capabilities.
+Innovative hydraulic circuit using rotary flow divider gives the HyVee Ox, a ground support vehicle, a wide range of torque and speed capabilities.

 The patented HyVee Ox provides unmatched push-pull capability in comparison to its dimensional footprint and weight by virtue of its six-wheel hydrostatic drive.
 It’s not much bigger than a golf cart, yet it can tow more than 66,000 lb and carry a payload of 4000 lb — both at the same time.
 It can also scale a 15° slope while carrying or towing a full load.
 The Ox can do all this for indefinite periods without overheating, thanks to the innovative design of its powerful hydrostatic drive system.